Satanism: Legal recognition

 In 2004, it was claimed that Satanism was allowed in the Royal Navy of the British Armed Forces, despite opposition from Christians.
 In 2016, under a Freedom of Information request, the Navy Command Headquarters stated that, "we do not recognise satanism as a formal religion, and will not grant facilities or make specific time available for individual 'worship'."

 In 2005, the Supreme Court of the United States debated in the case of Cutter v.
 Wilkinson over protecting minority religious rights of prison inmates after a lawsuit challenging the issue was filed to them.
 The court ruled that facilities that accept federal funds cannot deny prisoners accommodations that are necessary to engage in activities for the practice of their own religious beliefs.

-In 2019, The Satanic Temple was granted religious IRS 501(c)(3) status.
+In 2019, The Satanic Temple was granted religious 501(c)(3) status.